 by Tracy C. Brown

 Although the Archaeological Resources Protection Act of 1979 uses the term arrowhead twice in its text, the statute itself never formally defines it.
-However, the federal regulation at 43 CFR 7.3 (b) officially defines an arrowhead as “any projectile point which appears to have been designed for use with an arrow.”
+However, the federal regulations under ARPA at 43 CFR 7.3 (b) officially define an arrowhead as “any projectile point which appears to have been designed for use with an arrow.”

 Some collectors of Native American artifacts are topical collectors, which means they prefer to collect a particular kind of artifact.
 For example, in Texas, some artifact collectors are enamored with the very small, dentate, eccentric-looking bird points that are presumed to have been used on the business end of ancient arrows.
 Other topical collectors prefer Hamilton and Madison points.

 In Part I of our discussion on the Jimmy Carter Clause in ARPA, we mentioned that artifact collectors often generate homespun legal theories about the meanings of federal cultural resource management statutes and regulations―really bad theories that could result in a hefty fine and prison time if implemented.
 One of them goes something like this: